Gaussian Splashing: Direct Volumetric Rendering Underwater: Supplemental Material

 \subsection{Additional Visual Results}

-Qualitative videos showcasing comparisons, depth estimation, and backscattering estimation, including videos for frames from our new TableDB dataset, are available on \href{https://bgu-cs-vil.github.io/gaussiansplashingUW.github.io/}{\textbf{our project webpage}}, and we strongly encourage viewing them to get a better impression and deeper understanding.
-Additional rendering results for training images and novel views are presented in ~\autoref{fig:appendix} and ~\autoref{fig:appendix2}, where ~\autoref{fig:appendix2} includes several images from our new TableDB dataset (more examples from TableDB are available in our anonymous webpage). ~\autoref{fig:appendix3} provides visualizations of depth estimation.
-Furthermore, ~\autoref{fig:Intro_appendix} illustrates another example of color reconstruction that can be efficiently achieved using our fast method.
+Qualitative videos showcasing comparisons, depth estimation, and backscattering estimation, including videos for frames from our new TableDB dataset, are available on \href{https://bgu-cs-vil.github.io/gaussiansplashingUW.github.io/}{\textbf{our webpage}}, and we strongly encourage viewing them to get a better impression and deeper understanding.
+Additional rendering results for training images and novel views are presented in ~\autoref{fig:appendix}, where ~\autoref{fig:appendix2} includes several images from our new TableDB dataset (more examples from TableDB are available in our webpage).